Shokufeh Kavani: Life and career

 At age 19, Kavani started painting in reaction to the events around her.
-The eight-year Iran-Iraq War had a deep impact on her.
+The eight-year Iran–Iraq War had a deep impact on her.
 While in Iran, she carried on painting but never exhibited her work in Iran.

 In 1994, Kavani earned a First Certificate in English from the Cambridge University center in Tehran.
 She started translating "The Whirling Dervishes" (مولانا و چرخ درویشان) by Ira (Shems) Friedlander, a Best Seller published in 2004 (1382) by Zaryab Publishers.
 The book is about the whirling dervishes and the ceremonies with which they are involved.
 The story of Mevlana Jallaledin-Balkhi, known as Rumi in the Western world, is embedded in the narrative.
 The book has black-and-white photos of the Sema, a Whirling Dervishes ceremony that opens a window to the mysterious and esoteric world of the Dervishes.
 Ira (Shems) Friedlander took the majority of the photographs.
 The rest are by Nazih Ozal.
 The new approach to the history of the Mevlevieh sect and their music over the last 100 years makes the book unique.

 As "Edna Ryan" award winner – 2010 – Australia.

 In 1997, Kavani migrated to Sydney, Australia and started working and studying again for her bachelor's degree in Nursing from Charles Sturt University.
 She also continued painting and in 2003 had her first solo exhibition, "Persian Graffiti", promoted by the Iranian writer, Shahrnush Parsipur.
 The exhibition gained a great deal of attention in the Australian media.
 After the 2005 Cronulla riots, she joined the art group " TAH, Art for Humanity " and participated in twelve group exhibitions all over Australia to raise awareness against racism.
 Some sale proceeds of the group went to an Afghan Charity, Mahboba's Promise, to support Afghan widows and orphans.
-These humanitarian efforts earned her nominations for the "Australian of the Year Award in 2005, 2007, 2008 and also in 2013, and for the Pride of Australian Medal in 2005 and 2007 by The Daily Telegraph (Sydney) newspaper.
+These humanitarian efforts earned her nominations for the Australian of the Year Award in 2005, 2007, 2008 and also in 2013, and for the Pride of Australian Medal in 2005 and 2007 by The Daily Telegraph newspaper.

 Kavani's translation of an article, Dog and the long winter, from a book by Shahrnush Parsipur (شهرنوش پارسی پور), was tabled in the Conference on Women and Depression in 2007 held in Sydney.
 In 2008, her painting, Dog and the long winter was chosen for a poster for the Women's Mental Health International Conference in Melbourne, Australia.
 The English version of the book Dog and the long winter was published in 2011 by Nur Publishing company in America and the author, Shahrnush Parsipur, dedicated the book to Shokufeh Kavani.

 Kavani continues to exhibit her paintings regularly.
 Two of her paintings were featured among the official final selections in the My Favourite Movie Moments exhibition, the 2006 Sydney Film Festival and also her paper appeared in First International Symposium about Iranian Cinema.
 Two paintings have been selected for 100 years of imprisonment, an exhibition organized in the United States in support of political prisoners in Iran.